 Managing Noise Exposure

 High levels of noise exposure can be very dangerous and lead to noise-induced hearing loss, tinnitus, and other forms of long-term hearing damage.
-For this reason, employers must be sure to measure their employees’ exposure to noise, and put measures in place to prevent them from being exposed to dangerous noise levels.
+Employers must be sure to measure their employees’ exposure to noise, and put measures in place to prevent them from being exposed to dangerous noise levels.

-In this article, we will look at noise exposure levels, estimating noise exposure, and some of the measures that an employer can take to limit its employees’ exposure to noise.
+In this article, we will look at the UK's noise exposure levels, noise measurements, noise exposure estimations, and some of the measures that an employer can take to limit its employees’ exposure to noise.

 Noise exposure time